axelvestberg/chatty-api-rails/README.md

 - Create cron job fetching data once every day
 - Delete program data that is older than todays date
 - Serialize json to remove created_at and updated_at
+- Deploy updates to heroku
+- Create a background job to fetch todays data and delete old data
+- Render a page with information on root url
+- Make it generalized for all channels

 This README would normally document whatever steps are necessary to get the